Paragraph Examples – Narrative, Persuasive, Descriptive and Many More February 28, 2011

 4. Compare/Contrast: I am going to COMPARE and CONTRAST an ocean and a lake.

-Oceans and lakes have a lot in common, but they are also quite different.
-They are both bodies of water.
-A main difference is that an ocean is very large and is salt water, while a lake is usually much smaller and is fresh water.
-Lakes are usually surrounded by land while oceans are what surround continents.
-Both have plants and animals that live in them.
-The ocean is home to the largest animals on the planet, whereas lakes contain much smaller animals.
-When it is time for a vacation, both will make a great place to visit and have fun.
+Oceans and lakes have much in common, but they are also quite different.
+Both are bodies of water, but oceans are very large bodies of salt water, while lakes are much smaller bodies of fresh water.
+Lakes are usually surrounded by land, while oceans are what surround continents.
+Both have plants and animals living in them.
+The ocean is home to the largest animals on the planet, whereas lakes support much smaller forms of life.
+When it is time for a vacation, both will make a great place to visit and enjoy.

 Critical Paragraph